magaramisha341-glitch/weather-mlops-pipeline/README.md

 The project ensures reproducibility by:

-Saving datasets and models
+- Saving datasets and models
-Tracking artifacts
+- Tracking artifacts
-Using fixed random state
+- Using a fixed random state
-Containerizing with Docker
+- Containerizing with Docker

 ---